 Our graduates embody our mission: Independent, lifelong learners who are responsible, contributing members of a diverse global society.
 They leave Woodlawn School with a strong sense of self and purpose, enriched by our community and armed with the academic and life skills necessary to be successful in college and beyond.

 For a more detailed description of our academic program, including information about Advanced Placement (AP) and standardized test scores, please see the school profile.

-The best part of being at Woodlawn is that I've been able to develop close relationships with my teachers.
-My teachers know who I am, how I learn, and they will do whatever they can to help me succeed.
-What I've discovered in my nine years here is that Woodlawn teachers are always trying to provide us with hands-on learning experiences.
+The best part of being at Woodlawn was the ability to develop close relationships with my teachers.
+My teachers knew who I was, how I learned, and they did whatever they could to help me succeed.
+What I discovered in my nine years here was that Woodlawn teachers were always trying to provide us with hands-on learning experiences.
 I've launched a spud gun across the soccer field with my Pre-Calculus teacher, and made a Spanish cooking show video with my Spanish teacher — all in Spanish of course!
-These experiences are what keep me excited about coming to school every day.
+These experiences were what kept me excited about coming to school every day.